jfontan/markdown-cv/src/jfontan.md

 * Server code for [glslsandbox](http://glslsandbox.com/).
 A shading language editor and gallery.

+* [jerror](https://github.com/jfontan/jerror) is a Go library to help create errors that contain stack trace and data that can help find problems.

+* [go-jdeque](https://github.com/jfontan/go-jdeque) is a Go deque library that uses chunks to improve speed and memory consumption.

 ## Hobbies

-* I am now learning go and crystal as I want to go back to lower level systems programming.
-These last years I've been mainly using ruby and shell script glue code.
+* Music is one of my main hobbies.
+Finding new music and going to shows.

 * From 1995 to 2005 I've been into the [demoscene](https://en.wikipedia.org/wiki/Demoscene) as programmer and musician.
-I did a lot of graphics programming but the part that I liked the most was programming low level: at first doing libraries to interact with the peripherals like graphics or sound cards and later doing asm optimization.
+I did a lot of graphics programming but the part that I liked the most was programming low level: at first doing libraries to interact with the peripherals like graphics or sound cards and later doing assembler optimization.